 We support that the financial statements and the consolidated financial statements should be adopted.
-The proposal by the Board of Directors regarding the use of the profit shown in the balance sheet is in compliance with the Limited Liability Companies Act.
+The proposal by the Board of Directors regarding the use of the profit shown in the balance sheet (and the distribution of other unrestricted equity) is in compliance with the Limited Liability Companies Act.
 We support that the Members of the Board of Directors and the Managing Director of the parent company should be discharged from liability for the financial period audited by us.